 - Courses in general taken at an institution outside of Education Affiliates must have been completed within the previous five years (60 months).
-Individuals holding an earned associate or higher degree are exempt from the time limit in this paragraph, except as noted below. - Mathematics and prerequisite science courses in Nursing programs must have been completed within the past five years (60 months). - Mathematics and prerequisite science courses in Nursing programs must have a grade of "B" or higher on the transcript from the awarding institution. - All other courses must have a grade of "C" or higher on the transcript from the awarding institution. - Learning objectives or competencies of courses submitted for transfer credit must be comparable to the courses at Fortis College in order for transfer credit to be awarded. - The maximum allowable transfer credit that can be awarded is 50% of the total program credits unless specified otherwise in a particular program. - The Campus will accept credit earned in a similarly titled program from another Fortis College or Institute for up to a maximum of 75% of the credit hours in the program unless specified otherwise in a particular program. - When a warranted need for exception to the time limit as stipulated in the preceding paragraphs arises, it must be carefully evaluated at the campus level and presented with justification to the Vice President of Education at Education Affiliates for approval.
+Individuals that earned an Associate degree or higher from the college/university that credits are being accepted from are exempt from the time limit in this paragraph, except as noted below. - Mathematics and prerequisite science courses in Nursing and Medical Technology programs must have been completed within the past five years (60 months). - Mathematics and prerequisite science courses in Nursing and Medical Technology programs must have a grade of "B" or higher on the transcript from the awarding institution. - All other courses must have a grade of "C" or higher on the transcript from the awarding institution. - Learning objectives or competencies of courses submitted for transfer credit must be comparable to the courses at Fortis College in order for transfer credit to be awarded. - The maximum allowable transfer credit that can be awarded is 50% of the total program credits unless specified otherwise in a particular program. - The Campus will accept credit earned in a similarly titled program from another EA school for up to a maximum of 75% of the credit hours in the program unless specified otherwise in a particular program. - When a warranted need for exception to the time limit as stipulated in the preceding paragraphs arises, it must be carefully evaluated at the campus level and presented with justification to the Vice President of Academic Affairs at Education Affiliates for approval.

-Credit may also be awarded for successful completion of Advanced Placement (AP), College Level Examination Program (CLEP), and DANTES Subject Standardized Test (DSST) examinations in subject areas equivalent to courses within the student's program.
+Credit may also be awarded for successful completion of Advanced Placement (AP), College Level Examination Program (CLEP), and DANTEs Subject Standardized Test (DSST) examinations in subject areas equivalent to courses within the student's program.
 The student must provide official documentation in order to be considered for possible award of course credit.
 Minimum scores required in order to receive transfer credit are as follows: